Dezfuli dialect

-Dezfuli is one of the southwestern dialects of Iran, which is the dialect of a part of the people of Dezful, who are known as Dezfuli.
+Dezfuli (دزفولی [dezfuːˈliː]) is one of the southwestern dialects of Iran, which is the dialect of a part of the people of Dezful, who are known as Dezfuli.
 Dezfuli and Shushtari share common features with the surrounding Luri dialects.
-A glottologist places Dezfuli-Shushatri dialects in a group called Luri-Dezfuli, which, while being separate from Luri and New Persian, have a similar status to Luri language.
-However, other linguists indicate that Dezfuli is a dialect of the Persian language that has been influenced by Luri.In the article on the dialects of Khuzestan, Iranika considers the Dezfuli-Shoshtri and Bakhtiari dialects to belong to the southern group of the Luri language.
+Glottolog places Dezfuli-Shushtari dialects in a group called Luri-Dezfuli, which, while being separate from Luri and New Persian, have a similar status to Luri.
+However, other linguists indicate that Dezfuli is a dialect of the Persian language that has been influenced by Luri.
+In the article on the dialects of Khuzestan, Iranica considers the Dezfuli-Shoshtri and Bakhtiari dialects to belong to the southern group of the Luri language.